stevedonovan/gentle-intro/modules.md

 so forth.
 In Rust the full name would look like `primitive::display::set_width`, and after saying `use primitive::display` you can then refer to it as `display::set_width`.
-You can even say `use primitive::display::set_width` and then just say `set_width`, but it's not a good idea to get carried away with this. `rustc` may not be confused, but _you_ may get confused later.
+You can even say `use primitive::display::set_width` and then just say `set_width`, but it's not a good idea to get carried away with this. `rustc` will not be confused, but _you_ may get confused later.

 A new keyword `mod` is used to define a module as a block